pdfcat/pdfcat/README.md

 - Automatically detect your machine's architecture
 - Download and unpack the necessary .tar
 - Copy the `pdfcat` binary to `usr/local/bin`

-For more details, you can review the [installation script](/scripts/install.sh) directly.

 ### Windows 11 (PowerShell)